joke2k/faker/CONTRIBUTING.rst

 -  Check for unnecessary whitespace with ``git diff --check`` before committing.
 -  Make sure you have added the necessary tests for your changes.
+-  Run ``make lint`` in the repository directory and commit any changes it makes.
 -  Run *all* the tests to assure nothing else was accidentally broken.

 Submitting Changes